Zara

 Query detail page

-To streamline communication between Design and Legal, I redesigned the Query Detail page to bring all key elements into one clear view — the design proposal images, conversation thread, and query status.
-Designers can now share sketches, samples, or references, while Legal can comment directly, track progress, and approve iterations in context.
+The Query Detail page brings everything into one view — proposal images, conversation, and status.
+Designers can share sketches or samples, and Legal can comment and approve directly.

 Easy comparison